Reading Time: 11 minutes

 • Some supplements may affect how your liver processes medications.

 It’s always better to be safe than sorry.
-Keep your healthcare provider informed about all the supplements you’re taking to avoid any potential problems.
+Keep your healthcare provider informed about all the supplements you’re taking to prevent any potential problems.

 It’s all about making informed choices and prioritizing your health.
 You got this!